mohsinyousufi/publicai.network/seminar.md

 | Mar 5 | Synthesis, conclusions, where we go from here| |

 Organizers: Joshua Tan (Oxford, Metagov), SJ Klein (Berkman, Concordance), Nick Garcia (Public Knowledge)

-# About the seminar series

-The Public AI Seminar series has two parallel objectives:
-- To develop a body of research, ideas, and tools to support the development of public AI
-- To foster an intellectual community capable of describing, guiding, and implementing public AI

-**Format**: the seminar is invite-only.
-The first half of the seminar, reserved for invited talks, is recorded via Zoom and posted online.
-Notes from the entire seminar will be summarized without named attribution under the Chatham House rule.

-**Meeting times**: every Tuesday from 11am - 1pm ET over Zoom.

-**Recordings and notes** are posted online at [https://publicai.network/seminar](https://publicai.network/seminar).